keketso-prog/keketso-prog/README.md

 We implemented EC2 with Auto Scaling (or Lambda for lighter workloads) behind an Elastic Load Balancer to support backend processing and handle traffic spikes.
 RDS or DynamoDB provided reliable, multi-AZ database storage.
 CloudWatch and Trusted Advisor were used to monitor performance, optimize cost, and reinforce best security practices across the environment.

-## Key Learnings

-This project taught us how different AWS services work together to support a high-availability, high-performance application.
-We gained practical experience with CDN delivery, IAM permissions, secure data access, and troubleshooting common issues such as DNS delays and caching behaviors.

-Most importantly, we learned how to design cloud solutions that balance performance, security, scalability, and cost—selecting the right services and integrating them effectively to support a real-world application.

 **Project Repository:** https://github.com/keketso-prog/AWS-RE-START-JOURNEY/blob/main/Projects/3D-architecture-project.md